UWE-Ruby/week-01/README.md

 Git is complex software.
 http://gitref.org/

 Spend some time learning more about git.
 Read through at least the introduction on the first page.
-If you're still following follow the link at the bottom _On to Getting and Creating Projects »_ and continue reading until you've had your head is swimming or it's put you to sleep. *There is no requirement that you complete anything; just look around.*
+If you're still following follow the link at the bottom _On to Getting and Creating Projects »_ and continue reading until you've had your head is swimming or it's put you to sleep.

+*There is no requirement that you complete anything; just look around.*

     I assure you that the more time you spend here trying to understand or learning, the more amazing you will be in the rest of the development that you do.

+Please note that since this class is not about Git we have to avoid getting side tracked by the many complexities of Git.
+So dig deep, but we'll just use the basics in class.

+The commands you will need to understand before you start to feel comfortable.

+    git clone
+    git status
+    git log
+    git add
+    git commit
+    git pull
+    git push

+Inevitably you will find yourself stuck once or twice and unsure what to do next when working with git.
+Well, here's what to do:

+1. Just ask or search for help.
+Undoing your most recent action is usually very simple.
+(But you'll want to get the undo right!)

+2. Go slow.
+Run `git log` and `git status` a few times.
+Think about the git workflow.

+3. Until you are somewhat proficient, if you get really stuck it's better to start over.
+Simply save your code off somewhere, clone a clean repository and start over practicing a clean git workflow.

 ### Learn more about `github`